 4) Children’s breakfast cereals – All of them.
 Children’s breakfast cereals are not of this Earth.
 Save some money, just buy a two pound bag of sugar and some food coloring.

 5) Gigantic avocados – Now, I know this may sound like a food you simply yank from a tree, but the gigantic avocados I’m talking about are HUGE.
 Much more huge than natural evolution can account for.
 These avocados must be the result of scientific tampering.
 I saw my first one just a few days ago and this thing was, I’m not kidding, the size of a regulation softball.
 Gigantic, I tell you!
-I imagine at night, once the grocery store employees are all gone, that these avocados are the scourge of the produce section, rolling en masse from their bin and raiding the weaker more defenseless fruits and vegetables like the poor little Roma tomatoes or the totally gay Kiwis.
+I imagine at night, once the grocery store employees are all gone, that these avocados are the scourge of the produce section, rolling en masse from their bin and raiding the weaker more defenseless fruits and vegetables like the poor little Roma tomatoes.
 Only the spicy habenero peppers might be able to stop them, but they are all taking a siesta.